tomossmith/MS3-Foodie/README.md

     - First time users are likely to be un-registered users and must have restricted access to certain areas of the site.

-    - First time users are able to navigate the site without registering.
-However in order to submit a recipe to the site, users must register and therefore the user must be able to locate the Register link on the hompeage easily and quickly.
+    - First time users can navigate the site without registering.
+However, in order to submit a recipe to the site, users must register and therefore the user must be able to locate the Register link on the homepage easily and quickly.

 * ### <b>Returning Visitor Goals</b>